julioflima/Fire-Preview/README.md

 ## What you need to do:
 #### Wait!
 Before you doing...
 On your main script, before load `firePreview.js`:

--  Declare the files that you keep watching;
+-  Declare the files that you keep watching:
 ```js
 const dinamicPath = [
     "index.html",